openstack/openstack-manuals/doc/install-guide-rst/source/neutron-network-node.rst

 **To configure the DHCP agent**

-The DHCP agent provides DHCP services for virtual networks.
+The :term:`DHCP agent` provides DHCP services for virtual networks.

 #.
 Open the :file:`/etc/neutron/dhcp_agent.ini` file and edit the ``[DEFAULT]``
    section, configure the interface and DHCP drivers and enable deletion of